Media and Communications: Regulatory Agencies

 The National Telecommunications Commission (CONATEL) regulates the telecommunications sector in Honduras.
 CONATEL promotes the modernization of telecommunications equipment, private investment, and free and fair competition.
 The CONATEL website provides news and notices, regulations, and information about the services they provide.
 Only available in Spanish.

 The Communications Authority (CA) regulates the telecommunications and broadcasting sectors in Hong Kong.
 The CA briefs officials and proposes legislation and regulatory policies relating to the sectors.
 The authority grants service licenses, deals with complaints, manages the radio frequency spectrum, develops equipment, and enforces legislation.
 CA's site contains a media library with press releases, publications, and data and statistics.
-Specific information regarding policies, regulation, and licensing is also available on the website.
+Specific information regarding policies, regulations, and licensing is also available on the website.

 The Telecom Regulatory Authority of India (TRAI) is responsible for both the telecom and broadcasting sectors in India.
 The TRAI issues licenses to operators and creates regulations for them to comply with.
 The site provides regulations, directions, recommendations, and consultations for consumers and companies in regards to telecommunication.